Skip to main content

 If that fails, going to court is an option.
 This was done in the New York case of lifetime license revocation, in which the complainant's attorney filed a petition asking a judge for an order telling the government to reverse its decision.

-Let's say your driver's license has been suspended by the DMV and you really need to drive in order to work.
-In the time it takes for a judge to make a decision, you may already have lost your job.
+If your driver's license has been suspended by the DMV and you really need to drive in order to work, by the time it takes for a judge to make a decision you may already have lost your job.
 You need to stop the license suspension right away.

 You can move for what's called a "stay" of the license suspension.
 That puts a halt on the suspension.
-If you can prove a pressing need and that you are unlikely to offend again, a judge is more likely to grant a stay.
+If you can prove a pressing need and that you are not a threat to offend again, a judge is more likely to grant a stay.

 If you run into a problem with your state DMV, there are procedures you can follow to get it resolved.
 If you are unhappy with the result, you might want to consider a lawsuit.
 Speaking with a lawyer would help you better understand your rights and your legal options.
 Depending on the nature of your case, consider consulting with a civil rights lawyer, a criminal defense lawyer, or a civil litigation attorney.